2011 Chicago mayoral election

 The city of Chicago, Illinois held a nonpartisan mayoral election on Tuesday, February 22, 2011.
 Incumbent Mayor Richard Michael Daley, a member of the Democratic Party who had been in office since 1989, did not seek a seventh term as mayor.
-This was the first election since 1947 in which an incumbent mayor of Chicago did not seek reelection.
+This was the first non-special election since 1947 in which an incumbent mayor of Chicago did not seek reelection.

-Candidates needed to collect 12,500 petition signatures by November 22, 2010 to qualify for a place on the ballot.
+Candidates needed to collect 12,500 petition signatures by November 22, 2010, to qualify for a place on the ballot.
 April 5, 2011 was scheduled to be a runoff election date if no candidate received an absolute majority.

 Rahm Emanuel won the race for mayor with more than 55% of the vote.
 He was inaugurated on May 16, 2011.